 - Cyrano de Bergerac: The Loves My Alter Ego variety.
 Cyrano initiates A Simple Plan: he will be Playing Cyrano to Christian so he can woo Roxane, hiding from Christian and Roxane the fact that Cyrano also is in love with Roxane, whom he believes will never reciprocate his feelings.
 Roxane and Cyrano justify the trope, and Christian averts it.

-- Valerie of Danny Phantom started to notice odd things about Danny shortly after becoming The Hunter ("Where's he running to all the time?
+- Valerie of Danny Phantom started to notice odd things about Danny shortly after becoming a Hunter of Monsters ("Where's he running to all the time?
 Only guys I see running off like that have a job..."), but it never led anywhere (in the real timeline, anyway).

 - The following exchange occurs between Daisy and Frieda on Static Shock after Virgil and Richie run off after hearing a siren: